 No Export for You: The iPhone and iPad game are this to South America and Asia, as are the releases on the Leapfrog consoles.
 Most of the toys, however, are North America only, especially those that are not made by Scholastic themselves.

 The Other Darrin: They did not replace any of the characters on the the show in the strictest sense, but in the original 80s specials, Emily Elizabeth was voiced by Alyson Court.
 On the 2000s series, she was voiced by Grey De Lisle.
-Possibly also Lampshaded by the fact that both had a vastly different art style from each other.
+Possibly also Lampshaded by the fact that both had a vastly different narrative structure and art style from each other.